 Provides a comprehensive environment for students to become proficient in skills required of a healthcare office professional develop leadership qualities, enhance awareness of diversity in the healthcare workplace, develop interpersonal communication skills and provides a setting for self-improvement.
 Introduces social networking for healthcare professionals, resume development and gives practical experience for phone and in-person employment interviews.
 Presents information concerning employment rights, and provides a setting for self-improvement and continuing education.
-F
+Prerequisite: Admission into the Health Information Management program.
+Sp